javitausia/cambium-take-home/README.md

 It is divided in two main folders that answer Parts 1 and 2 in the mentioned repository, respectively:
 - For the first part, we just create a docker container that runs PostgreSQL, with PostGIS and h3-pg extensions installed.
 To check it is running, we connect to the database with PgAdmin.
 ![pgadmin](streamlit/images/postgis-running.png)
-- For the second part, a streamlit app is being created that allows the user to upload a .geojson file, and plots the ouput in an interactive map.
-For simplicity, execute `streamlit/examples/areas_suitability.ipynb`!
+- For the second part, a streamlit app is being created that allows the user to upload a .geojson file, and plots the output in an interactive map.
+For simplicity, run `streamlit/examples/areas_suitability.ipynb`!
 ![streamlit-app](streamlit/images/streamlit-app-running.png)

 ## Usage: